antor44/livestream_video/README.md

 ### 4. Terminal Configuration (`xterm`)

-To display correct local characters, create a file named `.Xresources` in your user's home directory (`/Users/[user]`).
+To display text in a specific size and color, create a file named `.Xresources` in your home directory (/Users/[user]).
 Inside the file, add:
 ```text
 .xterm*background: black
 .xterm*foreground: yellow